Metro Gold Line (Minnesota): Features and service

+Buses would run 90% of the time on new roads that run next to existing roads and highways.
+Service would be every 10 minutes during peak times and 20–30 during other times.
+Travel times from end to end for the 12 stations would take at least 34 minutes.
 Buses will operate in bus only lanes for 70% of the 10 mile long project.
 Construction was officially kicked off on October 19, 2022.
 Construction is expected to be completed and service begin in 2025.